toddbranch/ECE382/notes/L17/index.md

 - almost anything embedded , device drivers

 **C is a portable, higher-level assembly.
 That's the way you should think about it.**
+Great programmers use C very precisely to generate the exact assembly they want to perform a given task - so it's important to understand how the C constructs we'll learn about map to assembly.
+I'll save that for a later lesson.
 The reason it's still used in many modern applications is that it gives you a lot of control over the generated assembly - making it FAST and MEMORY EFFICIENT.

 *[Open up vim and code in front of the class]*